 ||Grants support studies that aim to increase understanding of the causes

-of assistant professor or lower, with an additional
+of assistant professor, with an additional

 $10,000 ($5,000 per year) for an established suicide researcher who